kaeri-gg/resume/RESUME.md

 I’m currently pursuing a Master’s degree in Digital Learning Games at Tallinn University to expand my knowledge in game development and educational technology.
-Alongside my studies, I’m exploring game engines, Blender, ReactJS and ThreeJS to build more interactive and immersive digital experiences.
+Alongside my studies, I’m exploring game engines, Blender, ReactJS and ThreeJS to build more interactive digital experiences.

 ### Experience